Universidade Federal de Santa Catarina

 - Bachelor Thesis Coordinator – Daniel Christian Henrique

-At the same time that it deals with traditional tools that, over time, have proven to be adequate for efforts to improve production operations, Production Engineering also invests in current concepts and methods, such as the new models of the Industry 4.0 and Circular Economy.
+At the same time that it deals with traditional tools that, over time, have proven to be adequate for improvement efforts of production operations, Production Engineering also invests in current concepts and methods, such as the new models of the Industry 4.0 and Circular Economy.
 In this context, the vision adopted is essentially strategic, understanding that the essence of Industry 4.0 or the Circular Economy lies in the conception of new business models, whether for companies in the industrial or service sectors.
-These business models are strongly supported by technological resources and the adequate use of resources, but not necessarily directed only to production processes, but to different interaction forms with consumer markets.
+This business model is strongly supported by technological resources and the adequate use of resources, but not necessarily directed only to production processes, but to different ways of interaction with consumer markets.
 Establishing relationships with consumer markets and, more broadly, with society in general, has always been a fundamental focus of Production Engineering.
 Hence its compatibility with the general principles of Industry 4.0 and the Circular Economy.

-- In 1972, the graduate course in Industrial Engineering was formalized at the master’s level, which, in 1978, was named Graduate Course in Production Engineering.
+- In 1972, the graduate program in Industrial Engineering was formalized at the master’s level, which, in 1978, was named Graduate Program in Production Engineering.

-- In 1979, courses in Civil Production Engineering, Electrical Production Engineering and Mechanical Production Engineering were created at UFSC at the undergraduate level.
+- In 1979, programs in Civil Production Engineering, Electrical Production Engineering and Mechanical Production Engineering were created at UFSC at undergraduate level.

-- The doctoral course started to be offered in 1989.
-Since then, master’s and doctoral courses were structured in the Graduate Program in Production Engineering.
+- The doctoral degree program started to be offered in 1989.
+Since then, master’s and doctoral degree programs were structured in the Graduate Program in Production Engineering.

-- In its successful history, the Department of Production Engineering formed more than 2000 Engineers, 4500 Masters in Production Engineering and 1400 Doctors in Production Engineering.
+- The Department of Production Engineering graduated more than 2000 Engineers, 4500 Masters in Production Engineering and 1400 Doctors in Production Engineering.